 Ice is available for purchase on-site.
 It can be bought from "Ice Ice Baby", which is situated at NoInfo complex.
 Each bag of ice costs €2,50.
 You can only exchange tokens for ice.
 Tokens can be bought from the Rainmaker at NoInfo.
 You can also pre-purchase tokens.

 Pre-event purchases

-This year NORG has an online payment method to consolidate all pre-event payment.
-Please see section 0 on how to do this.
+This year, all pre-purchases are done through the Barrios Payment Page.
+Please see section 15 on how to do this.